 Depression is a common term an individual confronts at least once in his or her lifetime.
 However, a proper understanding of the concept is variable.
 A major reason is that people are vulnerable to depression in many ways.
 Two people suffering from depression are never the same but experience it differently, and gender difference comes with it.

-Despite being the most commonly known mental disorder, depression is not well-known or easily identified for its varied symptoms.
+Depression is not well-known or easily identified for its varied symptoms, despite the most commonly known mental disorder.
 A few outcomes of depression may seem like:

 No pleasure in life